smrtdev06/pingbash/FIXES_SUMMARY.md

    - Verify `visible: true` only for User A and B
    - Verify `visible: false` for User C

-### 3. Anonymous User 1-on-1 Chat
+### 3. Anonymous User 1-on-1 Chat ✅ **NEW**
-1. Join as anonymous user (anon123)
+1. Join as authenticated user (User A)
-2. Open 1-on-1 chat selection dialog
-3. Select a user and send a message
+2. Have another user join as anonymous (shows as "anon071" in online list)
+3. Click "Start 1-on-1 Chat" button
 4. Verify:
-   - ✅ Message is saved with `message_mode = 1`
-   - ✅ Only the anonymous user and recipient see the message
+   - ✅ "anon071" appears in the user selection dialog
+   - ✅ Can click on "anon071" to start a chat
+   - ✅ Messages sent to "anon071" are only visible to User A and anon071
-   - ✅ Message shows sender as "anon123"
+   - ✅ Message shows sender as "anon071" (not full ID)

+### 4. Anonymous-to-Anonymous 1-on-1 Chat ✅ **NEW**
+1. Join as anonymous user A (shows as "anon123")
+2. Join as anonymous user B (shows as "anon456")
+3. Both users open the 1-on-1 selection dialog
+4. Verify:
+   - ✅ Each anonymous user sees the other in the selection dialog
+   - ✅ Can send 1-on-1 messages to each other
+   - ✅ Messages are private (not visible to other users)

 ---